Towards a better world

 According to SDG targets, premature mortality from noncommunicable diseases should be reduced by one third by 2030.
-However, type 2 diabetes is a growing problem in many societies (learn more on pages 28-39).
+However, type 2 diabetes is a growing problem in many societies.

 Meena Daivadanam, researcher on global health at Uppsala University and the Department of Public Health Sciences at Karolinska Institutet, leads the Smart2D Project, an attempt to arrest the diabetes epidemic in three locations; rural Uganda, an urban slum in South Africa and in socially deprived areas of Sweden.

 She explains that measures are required on a broader front than healthcare services alone can provide.
 Preventing future epidemics is not healthcare’s strongest suit.
 Neither do those groups that require help always contact healthcare services.

 “The people who are dealt with by healthcare services are primarily those who are already sick.
 However, in the case of type 2 diabetes it is preferable to reach people at an early stage, so that the disease can be prevented or treated in good time,” she says.